$f$ and $p$ mode oscillation of proto-neutron stars with systematic variation of the nucleon effective mass: Formalism

 Then, the free energy per nucleon for uniform nuclear matter is given by $F_N(\rho, Y_p, T) = U_N(\rho, Y_p, T) - T S_N(\rho, Y_p, T)$.
 Other thermodynamic quantities such as pressure and chemical potentials are derived from $F_N$ using standard thermodynamic relations.

-The above formalism is employed to describe uniform nuclear matter at densities exceeding $10^{14}~\mathrm{g/cm^3}$.
-At lower densities, i.e., $\rho < 10^{14}~\mathrm{g/cm^3}$, where nuclei can form cluster-like inhomogeneities, we utilize the TNTYST EoS \cite{Togashi:2017mjp}, which explicitly accounts for non-uniform nuclear matter based on the Thomas-Fermi approximation at finite temperature.
+The above formalism is employed to describe uniform nuclear matter at mass densities exceeding $10^{14}~\mathrm{g/cm^3}$.
+At lower mass densities, i.e., $\rho_B < 10^{14}~\mathrm{g/cm^3}$, where nuclei can form cluster-like inhomogeneities, we utilize the TNTYST EoS \cite{Togashi:2017mjp}, which explicitly accounts for non-uniform nuclear matter based on the Thomas-Fermi approximation at finite temperature.
+This EoS is derived from bare nuclear forces and appropriately includes the effects of nuclear clustering at finite temperature and low density.

 By using the above EoS for hadronic matter, we consider charge-neutral, $\beta$-stable matter composed of nucleons, leptons and photons, with a fixed lepton fraction per nucleon $Y_l$ = 0.3.
 The lepton component is comprised of electrons, positrons, electron-type neutrinos and electron-type antineutrinos, treated as relativistic non-interacting Fermi gases.
 The Stefan-Boltzmann law helps us incorporate the contribution of photons.
 Contrary to the case of cold NS, we do not consider the contribution of muons in PNS matter as in the case of Ref.~\cite{Togashi:2025mit}.
 The thermodynamic quantities and the EoS of PNS matter are computed along adiabats with a fixed total thermodynamic entropy per baryon, $S$.